 By using the SurePact solution to identify, mitigate and manage risks, Yarrabah Aboriginal Shire Council reduced cost, time and scope blowouts, and realised a 15 per cent bottom line improvement in their first year.

-Yarrabah Aboriginal Shire Council (ASC) is a Regional Council in Far North Queensland.
+Yarrabah Aboriginal Shire Council (ASC) is an Indigenous Council in Far North Queensland.
 Yarrabah ASC has five elected Councillors, and is the major employer in the region.

 The Council has an annual budget of $23.5 million, with an asset value of $135 million.
 The 2018-19 financial year saw $7.1 million in asset additions, all requiring high ongoing maintenance costs.

 As a non-rate payer-based community, the majority of funds for Yarrabah ASC’s development and operations are provided by Commonwealth and State Government funding bodies.
 It is important for the Council to be successful in grant applications and to work towards achieving bottom-line improvements which can be redirected to additional projects for the local community.

 CapEx and OpEx overruns present a significant challenge for the community, cutting into grant funds and reducing the potential future development.

 With limited visibility of tracking funding from receipt to the delivery of contracts and projects, the Council was aware of the potential for less-than-optimal audit trails to affect grant applications.

 The Council recognised a need for risk management in grant, contract and project deliveries; consistent data and reporting capabilities; and workflows to support compliance, in order to increase accessibility, visibility and transparency and minimise the potential of cost, time and scope blowouts.